-Meet the next class of senators: A former football coach, ex-governor and a onetime congresswoman
+Meet the next class of senators: A former football coach, an ex-governor and a onetime congresswoman

 Ben Ray Luján (D-N.M.)

-Luján, 48, is a five-term Congressman who previously chaired the Democratic Congressional Campaign Committee and was the first Latino ever to hold the job.
-Lujan is a close ally of House Speaker Nancy Pelosi (D-Calif.), who tapped Lujan to be assistant speaker of the House.
-His victory to replace retiring Sen. Tom Udall (D-N.M.) is the second time he has followed Udall’s footsteps.
-Lujan ran in 2008 to succeed him in New Mexico’s 3rd Congressional District when Udall ran for Senate.
-He supports Medicare-for-all, announcing his support for Rep. Pramila Jayapal’s (D-Wash.) bill in 2019.
+Luján, 48, is a five-term congressman who previously chaired the Democratic Congressional Campaign Committee and was the first Latino ever to hold the job.
+Luján is a close ally of House Speaker Nancy Pelosi (D-Calif.), who tapped Luján to be assistant speaker of the House.
+His victory to replace retiring senator Tom Udall (D-N.M.) represents the second time he has followed Udall’s footsteps.
+Luján ran in 2008 to succeed him in New Mexico’s 3rd Congressional District when Udall ran for Senate.
+He supports Medicare-for-all, announcing his support for the bill sponsored by Rep. Pramila Jayapal (D-Wash.) bill in 2019.

 ---